thyagofranco/SOLID/srp/README.md

 # Coupling
 The level of inter-dependency between various software components: Components that violate SRP usually are tight coupled.

+Code that have many reasons to change tends to have many dependencies.

 ## Couping with concrete components is specially dangerous
 We are exposed to internal implementation details of classes.